roshmadosh/roffle/README.md

 - `db`, `models`, `pyscripts`, and `utils` are for programmatic data munging and transferring.
 - `eda` contains jupyter notebooks and csv's used during the analyses.
 - `.env_template` will have to be filled out for access to programmatic tools, such as fetching data from Discord or saving to an RDS instance.
+- `bds_data` files are there to prevent having to repeatedly ping AWS resources.
+- `static` is for a UI that may eventually be created for interacting with the model.